WreckingBallStudioLabs/moleculer-schema-adapter/README.md

 ## Requirements

-MSA assumes that you are using the Moleculer microservice framework, and have a moleculer Schema service.
-This service should provide valid JSON Schemas via an action (default name: `fetch`), by `id` where `id` should be the name of the schema.
-MSA is flexible, allowing the developer to set:
+MSA assumes that you are using the Moleculer microservice framework.

-- Name of the Schema service, default lookup: `schema`
-- Name of the action, default lookup: `fetch`
-- Wait time (dependency timeout), default value: `10000` (in ms)
+## How it works

+When `MSA` loads, it reads the schema directory, validating and caching all schemas.
+Subsequently, `MSA` chooses the schema to use based on the name of the event or action.

 ## Usage

-- Require the package
+- Require the package;
-- Add the middleware to the service configuration
+- Add the middleware to the service configuration;
-- Add the mixin to the service
+- Add the mixin to the service;

 ## Distribution